-Note: The out-of-the-box strategy operates only on general information obtained from the pacing algorithm: in particular, the event\chatChannelCapacity and event\callbackChannelCapacity variables, which are passed from default.workflow, contain the accumulated (by channel) count of interactions that can be triggered at a particular moment.
+Note: The out-of-the-box strategy operates only on general information obtained from the pacing algorithm: in particular, the event_chatChannelCapacity variable, which is passed from default.workflow, contains the accumulated count of interactions that can be triggered at a particular moment.
 You can also pass more detailed information provided by the pacing algorithm into the decision workflow and build a more sophisticated decision maker.
 The images below show the general idea: do not engage the visitor if the count of available "interactions to produce" is 0 for both channels: